Piercing (film): Plot

 Reed decides to dress and transport Jackie to the hospital, but on the taxi ride there, Jackie whispers that she "was onto him", suggesting she knew of his plans to kill her.
 She asks him to wait for her at the hospital, and he promises he will.
 While waiting, Reed imagines his wife giving him advice and being a voice of reason, suggesting either Jackie does not know what his true intentions are, and he still may be able to kill her, or that she played coy and is alerting the hospital staff and will get Reed imprisoned.
 He reasons that she does not know and she returns excited to see him still there.

 After establishing that trust, they go to Jackie's apartment.
-Jackie cordially offers dinner, but Reed is quiet and appears disinterested.
+Jackie cordially offers dinner, but Reed is quiet and appears uninterested.
 Jackie attempts seduction which ultimately leads to them lying in her bed.
 They continually speak in double meaning, either conveying ideas of sex or murder, yet neither knows which intention the other has.
 Reed resolves that she wants him to kill her, and he gets up to grab his gear from across the room.
 Yet Jackie is confused, thinking he wanted sex.
 As he moves towards her, she again suggests dinner.
-They eat, and Reed begins to suffer from violent and nightmarish hallucinations of people he's killed, notably his domineering mother who tortures him with a lit cigarette.
+They eat, and Reed begins to suffer from violent and nightmarish hallucinations, notably of his domineering mother who tortures him with a lit cigarette.
 Jackie explains she spiked his soup with narcotics and he falls into a state of unconsciousness.
 He moans his wife's name and this infuriates Jackie, leading to her beating him with a can opener.
-Towards the end, Reed gets the upper hand and Jackie still does not believe he is a killer.
+Towards the end, Reed gains the upper hand and Jackie still does not believe he is a killer.
 She allows him to tie her up, thinking he will finally have sex with her.
 Yet he pulls out an ice pick and right as he attempts to stab her, he passes out once more.
 Jackie unties herself and looks through his bags, she finds his notebook and reads the sadistic plans he had intended for her.

 When Reed awakes the following morning, he finds himself bound and gagged.
 Jackie sits at her mirror, and pierces her nipple.
-Then she climbs on top of him, readying the ice pick.
+She then climbs on top of him, readying the ice pick.
 As she raises it, he wails, and she hesitates.
 She ungags him and they stare at each other.
 After a beat, Reed asks the same question she did before he attempted to murder her, "Can we eat first?"